Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 New Mexico Stats and Trends

-- So far this season New Mexico is winless against the spread.

-- This year, the Lobos are winless ATS when entering a game as an underdog of 10 points or more (in three chances).
+- This season, the Lobos are winless ATS when entering a game as an underdog of 10.5 points or more (in three chances).

-- New Mexico's games this season have gone over the total in two out of five opportunities (40%).
+- New Mexico's games this year have hit the over two times in five opportunities (40%).

-- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 22 points.
+- When New Mexico puts up more than 22 points, it is 0-1 against the spread and 2-0 overall.

 - This year the Lobos have turned the ball over nine times, four more than the Rams' takeaways (5).